NeCTAR-RC/nectar-dashboard/docs/api/bundles.md

 * order - In what order should the bundle appear in a list of form selection
 * zone - The `Zone` to which quota applies to all resources in a bundle
 * su_per_year - The amount of SU budget granted to allocation.
-Allocations less than a year will receive a propotional amount
+Allocations less than a year will receive a proportional amount

 ### POST /bundles/